Did you know that you can use packaged spider webs for art activities? Here are several ideas for creating spider web art with your kids.

 If you like, you can provide some plastic spiders to add to the creation.
 You can also provide a tinker tray filled with supplies that kids can use to create spiders, bugs….or whatever they want to accompany their web.

 Spider Web Paint Brush

 The final spider web idea that I want to share is the spider web paint brush.
 This time I used the webs with duct tap and wooden dowels that I picked up at the dollar store.

 I cut off a section of web and taped it to the end of the dowel.
 Tada…..a paintbrush!

 We used the paintbrush two different ways.
 First, we added drops of paint to a piece of construction paper.
 Then, we used the brush to spread the paint.

 We also dipped the brush directly into the thin paint.
 It really made some beautiful brush marks!

 I hope that you might be encouraged to use spider webs in some new ways with your kids.
 Let me know if you try out any of these art activities.

+Are you looking for additional spider theme activities for your kids?
 You may also be interested in the following spider activities from my TPT store: